 Colin Powell School for Civic and Global LeadershipDepartment

 Professor Staszak is on leave until the fall of 2015.
 She is currently a Robert Wood Johnson Foundation Scholar in Health Policy Research at Harvard University.
-Her research interests include courts, legal institutions, jurisprudence, American political development, and health policy.
-She is completing a book manuscript,The Politics of Judicial Retrenchment, which examines efforts to scale back access to courts in the years since the dramatic expansions of the civil rights era.
-She was previously a Postdoctoral Fellow in the Politics Department at Princeton University and a Brookings Institution Research Fellow in Governance Studies.
+Her research interests are at the intersection of American politics, public law, and public policy, and she teaches courses on American political institutions, law and policy, and the American state.
+Her book, No Day in Court: Access to Justice and the Politics of Judicial Retrenchment (Oxford University Press, 2015) examines the politics and implications of the efforts to constrain access to courts and the legal system as they have unfolded in the years since the expansions of the civil rights era.
+Her other ongoing research projects involve the growing use of arbitration in the U.S., the provisions of the Americans With Disabilities Act that protect the rights of the mentally ill, and the politics of bureaucratic rulemaking.
+She was previously a Postdoctoral Fellow in the Politics Department at Princeton University and a

 Ph.D.
 Brandeis University, 2010.